Once Upon A Mattress

 Typical ticking yardage.

-In a 1982 interview, my great-aunt Lizzy Kaiser Pittz told about the Kaiser family’s mattress materials.
+In a 1982 interview, my great-aunt Lizzy Kaiser Pittz talked about the Kaiser family’s mattress materials.
 “Corn shucks, that’s all we had [in the mattress].
-Once a year when they shelled corn, we got new shucks.
-Empty out the ticking, wash it and put in the clean shucks.
+Once a year, when they shelled corn, we got new shucks.
+Empty out the ticking, wash it, and put it in the clean shucks.
 We put our shucks whole in the ticks.
 We left a little opening where we could reach in and work them up when they got pressed down.”

 After the difficult pioneer years passed, my great-grandmothers raised flocks of geese and ducks for both domestic use and for sale.
-Most people born before 1930 slept on feather beds, federbetten in German, and pillows in their childhood.
+Most people born before 1930 slept on feather beds (Federbetten in German) and pillows in their childhood.
 Great-aunt Lizzy had this to say: “Mother made pillows and feather beds.
-She had two feather beds, her and Dad used one and the girls used one.
-I was the youngest, [born in 1900] things got better by my time.
+She had two feather beds; she and Dad used one, and the girls used one.
+I was the youngest, [born in 1900], things got better by my time.
 I do remember the shuck beds.
 They also covered up with feather comforters.
 It would keep you warm.
 It was almost like the mattress, made from ticking as big as the bed.
 Fill it with feathers, put that on top of you, then the quilts, and that kept you warm.
-Whenever she got enough she made one of those feather beds.
+Whenever she got enough, she made one of those feather beds.
 I don’t remember those days too well.
-John [Kaiser] could tell you, he had to help pick the geese.
-See, they could pick that down while the geese were alive and then they grew more.
-They picked it a certain time of year, I don’t remember just when.
+John [Kaiser] could tell you that he had to help pick the geese.
+See, they could pick that down while the geese were alive, and then they grew more.
+They picked it at a certain time of year, I don’t remember just when.
 It took a long time to pick all the geese.
-She had ducks too, but they didn’t have as much down.
+She had ducks, too, but they didn’t have as much down.
 The geese were those gray ones.
-Those ganders get mean sometimes, you had to be careful.
-We ate some geese, Mother sold most of them.”
-She sold her poultry, eggs, and cream in Juniata, and in later years in Hastings.
+Those ganders get mean sometimes; you had to be careful.
+We ate some goose.
+Mother sold most of them.”
+She sold her poultry, eggs, and cream in Juniata and, later, in Hastings.
 The English wanted a fat goose for their Christmas dinner.

 springs